Tap 42 in Fort Lauderdale

 - When was Tap 42 in Fort Lauderdale last inspected?

-- Tap 42 in Fort Lauderdale was last inspected by Florida DBPR on December 2, 2025.
-The result was: Administrative complaint recommended.
+- Tap 42 in Fort Lauderdale was last inspected by Florida DBPR on June 18, 2026.
+The result was: Inspection Completed - No Further Action.

 - What are the most common violations at Tap 42 in Fort Lauderdale?